10 Shopify Tips Every Store Owner Needs to Know

 Listen to article

 Shopify is such a powerful e-commerce platform.
 In terms of market share, it lags only behind WordPress, which is kind of expected, considering how dominant the latter is.
-Currently, Shopify powers over 5.3 million websites on the internet.
+Currently, Shopify powers around 5 million websites on the internet.
 That’s a lot of stores.10 Shopify Tips Every Store Owner Needs to Know

 Regardless of whether you’ve been a Shopify store owner for some time or you’re just about to start your journey, it’s always a good time to extend your knowledge on this amazing platform.
 In this short guide, we’ll try to do exactly that: help you learn more about Shopify.